inveniosoftware/react-searchkit/docs/docs/components/search_bar.md

 id: search-bar
 title: SearchBar
 ---

-Search input box for queries.
+`SearchBar` renders an input box for queries and a Search button.

+The search can be triggered clicking on the button or pressing the `enter` keystroke.

 ## Usage